currinjs/CurrinJS/aio/content/guide/displaying-data.md

 Let's change the example to display a message if there are more than three heroes.

-The Angular `ngIf` directive inserts or removes an element based on a _truthy/falsy_ condition.
+The Currin `ngIf` directive inserts or removes an element based on a _truthy/falsy_ condition.
 To see it in action, add the following paragraph at the bottom of the template: